By Laura Dolgy (bio below)

 Learn more about wet wrapping here.

 Since one of the worst symptoms of dry eczema is itchy skin, it’s important to keep scratching to a minimum.
-To keep your little one’s skin protected and to avoid infection, these ScratchMeNot Flip Mitten Sleeves are a true lifesaver.
+To keep your little one’s skin protected and to avoid infection, these ScratchMeNot Flip Mitten Sleeves are a true lifesaver – that’s why they made our list of natural treatments for dry eczema.
 These sleeves have been extremely popular among parents with children who suffer from eczema.
 Jennifer Roberge, who created this blog, used them nighty when her son was 2-3 years old and credits them with a big portion of his healing.
 The sleeves can be worn at night to prevent your child from scratching in their sleep or during the day.

 For adults, this Comfymitt Top is perfect for avoiding scratching.
 The top comes with protective mittens, so that you don’t subconsciously start scratching in your sleep.